 When it comes to camping, it’s important to choose the right tent for your needs.
 But there are so many options out there, how do you know which is best for you?
 With all the different shapes and types, it’s not very easy.
-We’re hoping this article will help break down one of the different styles – freestanding tents versus non-freestanding.
+This article will help break down one of the different styles of tents – freestanding tents versus non-freestanding.
 We’ll talk about the differences between the two, which one stands out in several categories, and more.
-From there, we hope you can make an educated decision about which style backpacking tent you want.
+From there, we hope you can make an educated decision about which style of backpacking tent you want.

 What Is A Freestanding Tent?